 Inspired2C is a 501c3 non-profit organization working to identify these simple, small actions that we can all take to create a better world.
 From everyday acts of kindness to reflecting on current issues, are meaningful steps that can strengthen relationships and the appreciation of humanity.
 Paula is a long time advocate of youth mentoring and believes that we each can help create an inclusive and sustainable economy.
 Steve is a software engineer who is always looking for ways to use technology for the greater good.

 Compassion Games offers fun and creative ways to ignite and catalyze compassionate action in communities around the world.
 Survival of the Kindest is a community engagement experience that invites people around the world to inspire one another to reveal and promote acts of compassion that better our lives, our communities, and all life on Earth.
 In the annual Compassion Games, competition becomes coopetition as teams and individuals challenge one another to strive together to make our planet a better place to live through community service, acts of kindness, and raising monies for local causes.
-The Games amplify what is already working in our communities and inspires increased engagement, leading to new activities that bring compassion to life and improve our well-being.

 The Joy Team